practicalli/clojure/leiningen/plugins.md

 > #### Hint::Test dependency updates
-> Extensively test dependency changing and check the logs for any messages about conficts of functions and namespaces.
+> Extensively test dependency changing and check the logs for any messages about conflicts of functions and namespaces.

 ### Add Lein Ancient to every project